deresamad/FitTrackPro/README.md

 # **FitTrack Pro - Exercise Tracker Web App**

 **FitTrack Pro** is a web app that allows users to log their exercise activities, track the time spent on workouts, and calculate the calories burned based on the exercise and duration.
-Built using **JavaScript**, **HTML**, and **CSS**, it aims to provide a simple, intuitive way for users to monitor their fitness journey.
+This web app developed as an implementation of classroom knowledge and skills in **JavaScript**, **HTML**, and **CSS** it aims to provide a simple, intuitive way for users to monitor their fitness journey.

 ## **Screenshots**
 Here’s a preview of what the app looks like: